sickozell/SickoCV/README.md

 Fader knob sets the crossfade time (up to 10s) between the switched/routed/swapped signals.
 CV input is added to Fade knob value and the sum will be clamped in the range of 0-10v.

+#### Context Menu
+- Initialize On Start: discards previous module state on VCV restart

 **NOTES**
+- If Fader knob is set to 1ms it won't do any fade.
 - In FlipFLop and ToggleGate function types the output will consist in a 'fixed' AR envelope
 - When a fade time is set, the module will act as an envelope generator, so if a function activation is detected during a fade, the function will restart immediately (not like a function generator)
 - On SwitcherSt module the function type is detected on Left channel sockets, so don't use Right channels without Left ones.